munetomo-maruyama/bfCPU/README.md

 | 0x8 | NOP | - | - | No operation. |
 | 0xF | RESET | - | - | Reset the CPU state. |

-The following sections explain the operation of each instruction.
-After a reset, the bfCPU clears all contents of the data memory to zero, resets the PTR and PC to zero, and begins execution from the instruction at address 0 in the program memory.

-#### 【>】 (pinc/p++)
-Increments the data pointer (PTR) by one.
-The PTR will now point to the data memory cell immediately to the right.
-After executing this instruction, the PC is incremented by one to proceed to the next instruction.

-#### 【<】 (pdec/p--)
-Decrements the data pointer (PTR) by one.
-The PTR will now point to the data memory cell immediately to the left.
-After executing this instruction, the PC is incremented by one to proceed to the next instruction.

-#### 【+】 (inc)
-Reads the data memory at the location pointed to by the PTR, adds 1, and writes the result back to the same location.
-In other words, it increments the content of the data memory pointed to by the PTR.
-After execution, the PC is incremented by one.
-The PTR remains unchanged.

-#### 【-】 (dec)
-Reads the data memory at the location pointed to by the PTR, subtracts 1, and writes the result back to the same location.
-In other words, it decrements the content of the data memory pointed to by the PTR.
-After execution, the PC is incremented by one.
-The PTR remains unchanged.

-#### 【.】 (out)
-Reads the data memory at the location pointed to by the PTR and outputs one byte of data to the external interface.
-In this bfCPU design, it transmits one byte via UART.
-A wait state is automatically inserted until the UART transmission buffer becomes empty.
-After execution, the PC is incremented by one.

-#### 【,】 (in)
-Inputs one byte of data from the external interface and writes it to the data memory location pointed to by the PTR.
-In this bfCPU design, it receives one byte via UART.
-A wait state is automatically inserted until data is received in the UART buffer.
-After execution, the PC is incremented by one.

-#### 【[】 (begin)
-If the data in the memory pointed to by the PTR is zero, the CPU jumps to the instruction following the corresponding `end` (]) command at the same nesting depth, instead of proceeding to the next instruction (without incrementing the PC).
-If the data is non-zero, the PC is incremented by one, and execution proceeds to the next instruction.
-In other words, if the data is non-zero when the `begin` ([) command is executed, the instructions between this `begin` and its corresponding `end` (]) will be repeated.

-#### 【]】 (end)
-If the data in the memory pointed to by the PTR is non-zero, the CPU jumps back to the instruction following the corresponding `begin` ([) command at the same nesting depth, instead of proceeding to the next instruction.
-If the data is zero, the PC is incremented by one, and execution proceeds to the next instruction.

-Note that the `end` (]) command does not strictly need to check the data; it could simply jump back to the corresponding `begin` ([) command every time.
-However, in that case, if the data were zero, the CPU would jump back only to immediately jump forward again, causing unnecessary processing cycles.
-Therefore, this design of the `end` command also checks the data memory content.

-#### (reset)
-Resets the bfCPU.
-It clears all data memory to zero, resets the PTR and PC to zero, and starts execution from address 0 in the program memory.

-#### (nop)
-Performs no operation.
-The PC is incremented by one to proceed to the next instruction.

 ### How do the `begin` ([) and `end` (]) Instructions Handle Jumping?
 In a typical CPU, an instruction code consists of an "opcode," which indicates what the instruction does, and "operands," which specify the target of the operation—such as a memory address for data transfer, a constant value for addition, or the target address for a branch instruction.
 However, the 4-bit instruction code of the bfCPU contains only the opcode.
 Since the bfCPU only operates on the Data Pointer (PTR) and data memory, opcodes alone might seem sufficient.
 However, the lack of operands to define the branch targets for the `begin` ([) and `end` (]) instructions poses a challenge.